maraz-dev/maraz-dev/README.md

 ### Hi there 👋, I'm Chizaram (Maraz)

 - 🔭 I'm a Mobile Developer with experience in Flutter/Dart.
-- 🌱 I’m Currently Learning Swift for iOS and Technical Writing.
+- 🌱 I’m currently Learning Swift for iOS and Technical Writing.
-- 👯 I’m Open to Collaborating on Mobile App Dev Projects.
+- 👯 I’m open to Collaborating on Mobile App Dev Projects.
 - 🥅 I’m very Passionate about Product Design Projects and Pixel Perfect Mobile Applications.
 - 📫 How to reach me: You can send me an [Email](mailto:chizaramonuorah50@gmail.com) or send a message on [X](https://twitter.com/maraz_devv).